-The operating and control procedures concerning underwriting, pricing, administration of (re)insurance contracts and claims management are validated by SCOR Global P&C and are applied to all underwriting segments of SCOR UK.
+The operating and control procedures concerning underwriting, pricing, administration of (re)insurance contracts and claims management are validated by SCOR Global P&C and are applied to all underwriting segments of SCOR UK regardless of location.

 For further information on how the main underwriting risks are managed, see section C.2 - Underwriting risks.